Losing a Limb After an AccidentRequest Free Consultation

 Each prosthetic limb must be custom fit to every patient, at a significant cost.
 Once a patient is fitted with a prosthesis, they will face weeks or months of physical therapy.

-If you have been injured in an accident, you need an experienced Denver personal injury lawyer on your side from the start.
 Losing a limb is traumatic and can impact your entire life.
-You need to be certain you can obtain the money you need to deal with your disability.
+You need to be certain you can obtain the money you need to deal with your amputated body part and subsequent disability.

-Contact the law firm of Fuicelli & Lee, P.C. for a free case evaluation.
+Contact Fuicelli & Lee Injury Lawyers for a free consultation and case evaluation.
 You pay nothing unless you receive a financial settlement or award.
-Call our office at 303-355-7202 or fill out our confidential contact form.
+Call our office at (303) 355-7202 or fill out our confidential contact form.